What type of content do you primarily create?

 Dedicated videos

-Dedicated videos are the cream of the crop.
-They’re the most expensive option because you put the brand front and center for the entire video, which creates a compelling offer for brands.
+Dedicated videos are the cream of the crop in YouTube sponsorships.
+They're the most expensive option because you put the brand front and center for the entire video, which creates a compelling offer for brands.
+These videos require clear disclosure at the beginning that the entire content is sponsored.

 The main downside to this option is that your audience might not appreciate a video completely dedicated to a sponsor (depending on your niche).